Popular Articles

 The Raygun FX Vintage Booster is an affordable and effective option that will drive the front end of your amp that little bit harder, giving you the on-the-edge sound that's characteristic of Slash's Appetite For Destruction tone.

 To replicate the pristine repeats of Slash's Roland SRV-2000 Digital Reverb on its "secret" delay mode, you can't go wrong with the Walrus Audio ARP-87.
-As well as a Digital mode that's perfect for the intro to "Welcome To The Jungle", it also features Analog, Lo-Fi and Slap modes.

 These days, Slash tours with a host of Marshall Silver Jubilee heads, some of which are set up specifically for a clean tone.
 Slash also uses plenty of rackmount equipment, including an MXR 10-band EQ, Boss NS-2 Noise Suppressor, Custom Audio Electronics Boost/Line Driver and Boss DD-3T Delay (straight into the front of the amps for the intro of "Welcome To The Jungle").